Augustine of Hippo's philosophy of time meets general relativity: Conclusions

 With the aim of solving the homogeneity and entropy problem one is therefore naturally led to the idea of a chronology violating region from which the whole Universe has developed \cite{gott98}.

-I showed that this picture for a Universe fits pretty well with some conclusions reached by St.\ Augustine while he was answering some questions raised by the Manich{\ae}ans.
+I showed that this picture for a Universe fits well with some conclusions reached by Augustine while he was answering some questions raised by the Manich{\ae}ans.
 To appreciate the correspondence it is necessary to identify God with the chronology violating set that precedes the whole Universe.

-I must say that I was developing the physical content of this work before discovering St.\ Augustine thought in the {\em Confessions}.
+I must say that I was developing the physical content of this work before discovering Augustine thought in the {\em Confessions}.
 Nevertheless, I was so puzzled by the correspondence that decided to present them in conjunction so as to stress the similarities.
-While doing so I discovered some unexpected results like theorem \ref{vgs} which I missed in previous analysis of similar problems, a fact which to my mind confirmed the correspondence.
+While doing so I discovered some unexpected results like theorem \ref{vgs} which I missed in previous analysis of similar problems, a fact which to my mind made the correspondence even more interesting.

-One may ask how it happened that St.\ Augustine went so close to the model of Universe presented in these pages, given that he certainly ignored general relativity.
-My own opinion is that while thinking about a subject there are many ways of coming to trivial or incorrect conclusions, whereas only a few paths can lead to correct or at least interestingly structured thoughts.
-It is therefore not an accident that St.\ Augustine deep reflections on time, creation and God can find today a correspondence in general relativity.
+One may ask how it happened that Augustine went so close to the model of Universe presented in these pages, given that he certainly ignored general relativity.
+My own opinion is that while one is thinking about a subject there are many ways of coming to trivial or incorrect conclusions, whereas only a few paths can lead to correct or at least interestingly structured thoughts.
+It is therefore not an accident that Augustine deep reflections on time, creation and God can find today a correspondence in general relativity.
 It should suffice to consider that the latter is the most advanced theory we have ever had on the dynamics of time.